Youth Leadership Camps

 Supporting our young people to reach their full potential

 The University of New England’s, Oorala Aboriginal Centre Youth Leadership Program is an introduction to university life, personal development and a range of life skills, as well as health, wellbeing and Aboriginal cultural awareness and pride.
-These camps are designed to provide an opportunity for students to develop important values and skills such as communication, leadership, mindfulness, and respect.
+These camps are designed to provide an opportunity for students to develop important values and skills such as leadership, learning, culture & wellbeing.

 There's no cost to attend, all costs are covered by UNE and all students are asked to nominate a role model when applying.